-Put most simply, tinctures are a liquid form of herbs, homeopathics or other type of supplement or medicine.
+Put most simply, tinctures are a liquid form of herbs, homoeopathics or other type of supplement or medicine.
 While tinctures can be found in traditional Western pharmacology, they are most prevalently found in botanical medicine (herbs, flowers and plant roots) and are used most often with naturopathic doctors and herbalists.

 In botanical medicine and herbalism, there are many ways to take herbs.
 They can be mixed into capsules, taken as a tea, or taken as a tincture.
 Tinctures tend to be one of the easier ways to take botanicals, but they can pose issues for patients sensitive to alcohol or strong tastes.
 Because tinctures are usually made in an alcohol base they can taste very strongly of alcohol and the flavour of the herbs they contain can also be very offensive.
-However, after addressing issues such as alcohol dependance, religious views and medical conditions, tinctures can easily become a part of a natural approach to health.
+However, after addressing issues such as alcohol dependence, religious views and medical conditions, tinctures can easily become a part of a natural approach to health.

 Tinctures allow therapeutic doses of herbs to be taken in a relatively small volume of liquid.
 As you can imagine, large doses of herbs can require plenty of capsules or cups of tea, but taking a liquid extract can mean the difference between 6-8 capsules and 2-3 millilitres of liquid.